 3. Intrinsic Motivation

-External motivators can only go so far to drive people before they out of steam.
-True motivation comes from waking up day-to-day excited to use our strengths.
+External motivators can only go so far to drive people before they run out of steam.
+True motivation comes from work that is inherently interesting and enjoyable.
 This deeper, more personal type of incentive is called intrinsic motivation.
-When people are intrinsically motivated to do their work, they’re more productive and likely to continue learning and developing their strengths.
+When people are intrinsically motivated to do their work, they’re more likely to perform better.

 Information about each theme and how users can improve their ratings is included in-app, and more in-depth learning and training can be found in 15Five’s Best-Self Academy, our online manager education platform.
 Used together, our tools provide unparalleled insights into the elements that create an energized, inspired, and passionate workforce.